mapbox/batfish/README.md

 - **Minimal configuration.**
   So far there are no required options!
 - **Open to extension and composition with other tools.**
-  You should be able to build *on top of* Batfish, extending the Webpack and Babel configurations, adding your own loaders for alternate file types, etc.
-  You don't need to do this through a specialized system of plugins or anything like that: you just use Batfish as one part of your larger build system.

 ## Usage